MAX Blue Line: Early freeway opposition

-Following the recommendation of Robert Moses, New York's "master builder", for a network of freeways in the Portland metropolitan area, the Oregon State Highway Department presented a development plan in 1955 that proposed, among many others, the Stadium, Mount Hood, and Industrial freeways.
-The Stadium Freeway was added to the Interstate Highway System as Interstate 405 (I-405), and it started construction in 1963; its route through downtown Portland necessitated condemnations that fostered one of the first grassroots opposition to freeways, which grew considerably as planning continued for the others.
-In 1971, the Portland–Vancouver Metropolitan Transportation Study (PVMTS), an agency charged with highway planning, published a "1990 Transportation Plan" that called for 54 new road and highway projects; the Columbia Region Association of Governments (CRAG) later adopted this as its first regional transportation plan.
-That same year, an anti-freeway group called Sensible Transportation Options for People (STOP) was formed, while Neil Goldschmidt, a legal aid lawyer, ran a successful election campaign on freeway opposition to become a member of the Portland City Council and eventually, mayor.
+Following the recommendations of Robert Moses, the Oregon State Highway Department developed a plan for freeways in the Portland metropolitan area in 1955 that proposed, among others, the Stadium, Mount Hood, and Industrial freeways.
+Added to the Interstate Highway System as Interstate 405 (I-405), the Stadium Freeway was the first to start construction in 1963.
+Its route through downtown Portland led to condemnations that fostered one of the first grassroots opposition to freeways, which grew considerably as planning continued for the others.
+In 1971, the Portland–Vancouver Metropolitan Transportation Study (PVMTS), published a "1990 Transportation Plan".
+The plan, later adopted by the Columbia Region Association of Governments (CRAG) as a regional transportation plan, called for 54 new road and highway projects.
+That same year, an anti-freeway group called Sensible Transportation Options for People (STOP) was formed, while Neil Goldschmidt ran a successful election campaign on freeway opposition to become a member of the Portland City Council and eventually, mayor.

 By 1972, local groups had filed lawsuits against the Oregon Transportation Commission to halt the Mount Hood and Industrial—by then called I-505—freeways.
 For I-505, a U.S. district court forced the Highway Department to conduct an appropriate environmental impact statement (EIS) after Northwest Portland residents alleged that National Environmental Policy Act guidelines were ignored.
 In 1973, a separate EIS prepared by Skidmore, Owings & Merrill determined that if built, the Mount Hood Freeway would only add more traffic to downtown Portland than the surface streets could handle.
 Then, on February 4, 1974, U.S. District Judge James M. Burns rejected the freeway plan after finding that the corridor selection process failed to follow the appropriate procedures.
 Multnomah County and the City of Portland withdrew their support for the Mount Hood Freeway later that year, and in 1978, the City of Portland did the same for I-505.